This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How should I store gingerbread?
+How should I store leftover gingerbread?

-Can I freeze gingerbread?
+Can I freeze this gingerbread?

 Ways To Use Leftover Ingredients